SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Pinkie Pie replied, "No, not yet," as gears in her head started turning, "but I'm going to change that soon."

-Rainbow replied, "Okay."
+"Okay."

 Pinkie Pie, her mind now in full motion thinking about how she was going to plan their first date, asked Rainbow, "Can you help me?"

-Rainbow answered, "Sure, with what?"
+"Sure, with what?"

-Pinkie replied, "The date, silly."
+"The date, silly."

 Rainbow, while looking at Fluttershy, replied, "Okay, but I'm not the best at this sort of stuff."